-Note: Students in option 2 must pass all required Praxis Series tests, which are mandated by the PDE.
+Note: Students in option 2a and 2b must pass all required Praxis tests, which are mandated by PDE, and complete an acceptable electronic portfolio.

 Reading Supervisor

 The University offers an approved program for becoming certified as a reading supervisor in Pennsylvania.
 Please see the program description in the Supervision section of this catalog.